Father Time (Marvel Comics)

-Father Time (Larry Scott) is a fictional superhero appearing in American comic books published by Marvel Comics.
+Father Time (Larry Scott) is a superhero appearing in American comic books published by Marvel Comics.
 The character was created by writer Stan Lee and artist Al Avison and first appeared in Captain America Comics #6 (Sept.
 1941), published by Marvel predecessor Timely Comics during the period fans and historians call the Golden Age of comic books.
 He was one of the many costumed operatives who were recruited into the United States military.

 Like many heroes recruited in this fashion, Father Time's fictional exploits were few.
-For most of these early heroes it was due to their deaths in combat.
-Presumably, much like the Young Allies, the fictional exploits of the Father Time were based on actual events.
+For most of these early heroes it was due to their deaths in combat, but Father Time was not depicted as suffering this fate.

 Publication history

 In addition to his appearances in Captain America issues #6-12, he also appeared in Mystic Comics #10 and Young Allies #3.

-In 2011 he appeared again in All-Winners Squad: Band of Heroes as a member of the war time team Crazy Sues.
+In 2011, he appeared again in All-Winners Squad: Band of Heroes as a member of the war time team Crazy Sues.

 A different, non-superhero Father Time appeared as a character in the Blonde Phantom story "Doomed for Death" in Blonde Phantom Comics #22 (March 1949).